 I want to share these things with you.

 But everyone is different.
 My things might help you, they might not.
 But even if my personal solutions are not exactly right for you, I want to give you hope that there are things.
+There are ways to beat depression.
 It is worth looking.

-So here are seven things that have helped me get out of depression.
+So here are the seven things I do to help myself stay out of depression.

 1. TAKE CARE OF YOUR BODY (EXERCISE!)